This startup wants to modernize the hotel industry

 The two services seem pretty similar, but Desai says a key differentiator is that AavGo is focused on more than just boutique hotels.
 Another key difference is that AavGo provides in-room tablets.

-AavGo, which charges hotels $5 per room per month, is live at 50 hotels.
+AavGo, which charges hotels $5 per room per month, aims to be live at 50 hotels by the end of this year.
 By December 2018, the goal is to hit 500 hotels.
 A couple of months ago, the startup closed a $1 million round of funding.

 0